 When I first created my unique product, the Opted Out e-book – remember – I felt like anything was possible.
 I finally became a teacherpreneur with a completely different mindset, who sold her e-books to people all over the world.
 This small product helped other teachers be transformed into teacherpreneurs as well.

 And then I thought how great it would be to share this empowering experience with other online teachers helping them create their first unique product!
-That’s how my Small Product Lab (now Smart Teacher’s Hub) was born.
-So in this post I decided to ask 3 new small product creators how this experience has changed them.
+In this post I decided to ask 3 new small product creators how this experience has changed them.